apache/druid/docs/content/ingestion/stream-pull.md

 This strategy provides following advantages:

-* There is no need to update the fileSpec configurations of existing nodes when adding new nodes.
+* There is no need to update the fileSpec configurations of existing processes when adding new processes.
 * All unique shards are queried, regardless of whether the partition numbering is sequential or not (it allows querying of partitions 0 and 2, even if partition 1 is missing).

 Configure `linear` under `schema`: